Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 4. Stay in a very central neighborhood

-Paris has lots of landmarks and they are located all over the city.
-So there is not one perfect place to stay for sightseeing.
-No matter where you stay, you’ll always have to use the metro and you will be walking a lot.
+Paris has lots of landmarks, and they are located all over the city.
+So there is no one perfect place to stay for sightseeing.
+No matter where you stay, you’ll always have to use the metro, and you will be walking a lot.

-My second choice for a nice neighborhood to stay in Paris would be the Latin Quarter, the area between Ile de La Cite and Luxembourg Gardens.
-Hotel Odeon is a nice mid-budget option here and there are many, many more.
+My second choice for a nice neighborhood to stay in Paris would be the Latin Quarter, the area between the Ile de La Cité and Luxembourg Gardens.
+Hotel Odeon is a nice mid-budget option here.

-We also really enjoyed our stay close to the Champs-Elysées years ago, but hotels and restaurants in this part of Paris are much more expensive.
-Plus, it’s a bit outside the main central area so you’ll have to take a metro much more often.
+We also really enjoyed our stay close to the Champs-Elysées on an earlier trip, but hotels and restaurants in this part of Paris are a lot more expensive.
+Plus, it’s a bit outside the main central area, so you’ll have to take the metro much more often.
 But if you are looking for a more exclusive or romantic place to stay in Paris, this is the place to be.
-In that case, check out Lord Byron and other hotels just off Champs-Elysées (it’s quieter than on the main boulevard).
+In that case, check out the elegant Parisian hotel Lord Byron, just off Champs-Elysées (a lot quieter than on the main boulevard).

 Passage Verdeau in Paris